“People are not mean to us because they don’t like us, but because they don’t like themselves.”

 Instead she took a breath and realized just in time that Debbie was in the mistaken goal of Revenge and therefore suffering.
 Mary got busy redirecting.
 Rather than take it personally, Mary said, “Hmm… I do talk about my diet and myself a lot.
 Have I been rude for awhile now?”
 She avoided being even semi-defensive, such as when we say, “I’m sorry.
 I didn’t mean to be rude.
 It was never my intention to hurt you.”
 No matter how these phrases sound, they’re about me and my hurt, not the other person.

 Mary knew she was succeeding when Debbie upped the ante saying, “Yeah.
 You rub it in people’s face how well you do things.
 You brag a lot.”
-Mary recognized this last ditch attempt to alienate her as a natural part of the redirect process and determined not to buy in to Dawn’s influence.
+Mary recognized this last ditch attempt to alienate her as a natural part of the redirect process and determined not to buy in to Debbie’s influence.
 She responded, “I do brag.
 I just bragged the other day about something.
 That’s got to be annoying.
 Is there anything else bugging you?”
 Debbie began winding down, saying in a less biting tone, “No one’s helping me with information I need on this project!”
 Mary responded, “Oh, here you are needing some answers and I’m going on and on about my diet.
 That must be frustrating.”

 To Mary’s surprise, Debbie’s lip started trembling and she said, “Mary, I’m not really mad at you.
 I’m just feeling so depressed because I can’t get the weight off from my pregnancy and it’s been six months.
 I can’t fit into any of my clothes and summer’s coming.
 I don’t feel attractive anymore.
 I’m sorry I took it out on you.”
 Mary encouraged Debbie to express all her pain and fears about this and the project until she emptied herself of her suffering.
 They ended up working very productively as well as growing closer personally.